tolstoyevsky/hubot-vote-or-die/README.md

 ## Features

 * Emojis-based.
-* The bot prepares in advance all the necessary emojis (`:0:`, `:1:`, `:2:`, etc), putting them under the polls to simplify searching for them to vote.
+* The bot prepares in advance all the necessary emojis (`:zero:`, `:one:`, `:two:`, etc), putting them under the polls to simplify searching for them to vote.

 ## Authors